-There are 30 Reception Class places available in September 2019.
+There are 30 Reception Class places available in September 2021.
 If the number of applications does not exceed this number, then all applicants will be admitted.
-Before making an application parents should study the school’s over subscription criteria and be aware that an unrealistic first choice of school may result in your child not getting any of your preferred choices.
+Please see our policy for over subscription criteria.

 If you have selected St James’ CofE Primary School for your child because you expect to move into the locality in the near future, the Governors will not take this into consideration unless you quote your agreed date of removal and provide written confirmation of this from your Solicitor or Estate Agent.

 The school operates a waiting list for each class.
 When a place becomes available the lists are consulted and the oversubscription criteria applied to them to find the next child to be offered a place.
 The school is part of the RMBC co-ordinated admissions scheme so an application should be made to the local authority in the first instance.
 Parents will be notified by the local authority as to whether their application has been successful.
 If you are dissatisfied with the decision of the Governing Body, there is a right of appeal to an Independent Appeals Committee as laid down in the school’s Statutory Instrument and Articles of Government.
-Details of how to appeal are available on the local authority website, you can find this information by clicking here.
+Details of how to appeal are available on the local authority website.

 If you require any help with making an application for a Reception Class place for your child, please contact the school office who will be pleased to assist.
 Please note that the speed in which an application is returned has no bearing on the allocation of places.